 Does my shoulder actually freeze?

-No, it just won't move.
-If you don't use your shoulder enough (because it hurts to move) or if you use it the wrong way, your shoulder will develop scar tissue that stops it from moving much.
+No, it just will not move.
+If you do not use your shoulder enough (because it hurts to move) or if you use it the wrong way, your shoulder will develop scar tissue that stops it from moving much.
 Your shoulder may go through several stages as the scar tissue forms.

-The adhesive stage.
-During the second stage, you may not actually have as much pain, but your shoulder keeps getting stiffer.
+During the second stage, you may not have as much pain, but your shoulder keeps getting stiffer.
 This stage usually lasts about four to six months.

-The recovery stage.
-The final stage, which usually lasts about one to three months, isn't very painful.
-It becomes very hard to move your shoulder even a little bit.
+The final stage, which usually lasts about one to three months, is not very painful.
+It becomes hard to move your shoulder even a little bit.
 Then after a while, the stiffness slowly goes away.
 You can move your shoulder again.
 Although you may not get the full movement of your shoulder back, you should be able to do many more activities.
 As your shoulder movement increases, you may still have pain at times.

 How is adhesive capsulitis treated?